-If any resident is concerned please contact the Ansty Flood Warden.
-Meanwhile whilst very the current wet weather prevails click on the map image for current Environment Agency information and updates.
+If any resident is concerned please contact the Ansty Flood Warden – Councillor Mark Norris.
+During prolonged wet weather prevails click on the map image for current Environment Agency information and updates.
 Sometimes there can be flooding before the problems are flagged up – so ‘be ‘flood’ aware’.
 Click here for useful advice from Wessex Water

 You can now easily book a variety of Wiltshire Services.
 You can also easily report issues in Wiltshire ranging from fly tipping, abandoned vehicles, weather emergencies, dog mess, graffiti and many more.
 Click on the image to find out how to access this ‘online portal’

 Click here to download the app for your phone.

 Click for Information Local and National and other Community Notices from Wiltshire Council.

 Other items of interest are posted below: